-- patent applications Innovate/Protect may file may not result in issued patents or may take longer than Innovate/Protect expects to result in issued patents; - Innovate/Protect may be subject to interference proceedings; - Innovate/Protect may be subject to opposition proceedings in the U.S. or foreign countries; - any patents that are issued to Innovate/Protect may not provide meaningful protection; - Innovate/Protect may not be able to develop additional proprietary technologies that are patentable; - other companies may challenge patents issued to Innovate/Protect; - other companies may have independently developed and/or patented (or may in the future independently develop and patent) similar or alternative technologies, or duplicate Innovate/Protect's technologies; - · other companies may design around technologies Innovate/Protect has developed; and - enforcement of Innovate/Protect's patents would be complex, uncertain and very expensive.
+- patent applications Innovate/Protect may file may not result in issued patents or may take longer than Innovate/Protect expects to result in issued patents; - Innovate/Protect may be subject to interference proceedings; - Innovate/Protect may be subject to opposition proceedings in the U.S. or foreign countries; - any patents that are issued to Innovate/Protect may not provide meaningful protection; - Innovate/Protect may not be able to develop additional proprietary technologies that are patentable; - other companies may challenge patents issued to Innovate/Protect; - other companies may have independently developed and/or patented (or may in the future independently develop and patent) similar or alternative technologies, or duplicate Innovate/Protect's technologies; - other companies may design around technologies Innovate/Protect has developed; and - enforcement of Innovate/Protect's patents would be complex, uncertain and very expensive.

 Innovate/Protect cannot be certain that patents will be issued as a result of any future applications, or that any of Innovate/Protect's patents, once issued, will provide Innovate/Protect with adequate protection from competing products.
 For example, issued patents may be circumvented or challenged, declared invalid or unenforceable, or narrowed in scope.
 In addition, since publication of discoveries in scientific or patent literature often lags behind actual discoveries, Innovate/Protect cannot be certain that it will be the first to make its additional new inventions or to file patent applications covering those inventions.
-It is also possible that others may have or may obtain issued patents that could prevent Innovate/Protect from commercializing Innovate/Protect's products or require Innovate/Protect to obtain licenses requiring the payment of significant fees or royalties in order to enable Innovate/Protect to conduct its business.
+It is also possible that others may have or may obtain issued patents that could prevent Innovate/Protect from commercializing Innovate/Protect to conduct its business.
 As to those patents that Innovate/Protect may license or otherwise monetize, Innovate/Protect's rights will depend on maintaining its obligations to the licensor under the applicable license agreement, and Innovate/Protect may be unable to do so.
-Innovate/Protect's failure to obtain or maintain intellectual property rights for Innovate/Protect's inventions would lead to the loss Innovate/Protect's investments in such activities, which would have a material and adverse effect on Innovate/Protect's company.
+Innovate/Protect's failure to obtain or maintain intellectual property rights for Innovate/Protect's investments in such activities, which would have a material and adverse effect on Innovate/Protect's company.